The Tyranny Of Convenience | A Blinder To True Demand Forecasting

 The New Paradigm Of Demand Forecasting

-In order to cut through the noise and get close to true demand signals, there is a need to invent a new technology and a new method.
+In order to cut through the noise and get close to True Demand signals, there is a need to invent new technology and a new method.
 Existing approaches do not address this.
-Hence we started Stylumia in 2015 December after successfully launching world’s first AI-driven (demand driven) fashion brand in our previous stint.
+Hence we started Stylumia in 2015 December after successfully launching the world’s first AI-driven (demand-driven) fashion brand in our previous stint.

 That in itself is necessary but not sufficient.
 Stylumia’s Consumer Intelligence Tool (C.IT) is powered by the True Demand engine and also provides you popular and niche ideas.
 In fact, you get ideas that are not only winning but in their early stage of evolution in the market.
 The information comes in a way, easy for you to validate whether you are picking an also-ran idea or a new idea to differentiate.
 Few snapshots from the Stylumia C.IT below.